Howard Bellin: Media

-Bellin has been featured on many national television programs, including Oprah, Geraldo, Extra, CNN, MTV and 20/20.
+Bellin has been featured on Oprah, Geraldo, Extra, CNN, MTV and 20/20.
 He has provided expert commentary for a variety of publications including the New York Times, in which he offers his medical expertise and experience in the cosmetic surgery practice.

 He also appeared on the reality television series The Real Housewives of New York City, where he provided liposuction for Sonja Morgan.